geospaitial-lab/aviary/docs/cli_reference/aviary.md

 ### Options

+- `-v, --verbose`: Enable verbose mode.
-- `-v, --version`: Show the version of the package and exit.
+- `--version`: Show the version of the package and exit.
 - `--help`: Show this message and exit.